angry-tony/tuleap-generated-files-builder/README.md

   * ``NPM_USER``: user name used to log in into the registry
   * ``NPM_PASSWORD``: password of the user
   * ``NPM_EMAIL``: public mail that will be used if you publish a package

+## Use a GitHub token for Composer

+You can set a GitHub token to use with Composer using the following environnement variables:
+  * ``COMPOSER_GITHUB_AUTH``: GitHub token with the repo scope